BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Kerman, and what should I expect weather-wise?
+When is the absolute best time to visit Kerman, and what should I pack for it?

 Modesty is key here.
-For women, this means covering your hair with a headscarf and wearing loose-fitting clothing that covers your arms and legs at all times.
-Men should also avoid shorts and sleeveless shirts.
-Always ask permission before taking photos of people, and be prepared for warm hospitality – Iranians are incredibly welcoming!
+For women, this means covering your hair with a headscarf (hijab), wearing loose-fitting tops that cover your arms and legs, and avoiding tight clothing.
+Men should also wear long trousers and avoid sleeveless shirts.
+Iranians are incredibly hospitable, so a respectful approach to dress will be greatly appreciated and will make your interactions much smoother.

 What is the cheapest month to visit Kerman, Iran?